WebEngDUS/WebEngDUS/CONTRIBUTING.md

 For us, it doesn't matter if you are a newcomer on stage or a highly experienced speaker.
 The meetup is there to share knowledge and try things out.

-If you want to
+If you

-* gain speaker experience
+* want to gain experience as a speaker
-* or test one of your conference talks
+* want to test one of your conference talks
-* or share your knowledge with the local community
+* like to share your knowledge with the local community
-* or have a topic in mind to speak about
+* have a topic in mind to speak about
-* or need inspiration on what to talk about at the meetup
+* need inspiration on what to talk about at the meetup

 please get in contact with us (see our [contact information](./README.md#organizers-and-contact), [open a new issue](https://github.com/WebEngDUS/WebEngDUS/issues/new) or speak to us at a local meetup).
 We are happy to help and guide you.